Currently Empty: $0.00

 Why It Matters:

-Shows how your trading capital can grow over time with consistency.
+Shows how your trading capital can grow over time when profits are reinvested consistently — highlighting the power of compounding in long-term trading.

 Pro Tips for Beginners

-- Practice on demo accounts before real trading
+- Practice on demo accounts before trading with real money

 Internal Linking Suggestion